 A significant portion of Wellington residents spend part of the year in the Northeast (New York, New Jersey, Connecticut, or elsewhere).
 For seasonal patients, concierge medicine solves a specific continuity problem.

 I coordinate with your physicians up north.
 When you arrive each season, I've already reviewed updates from your home doctors.
 I handle prescription refills locally and manage any specialist care you need while you're in Florida.
 When you head back north, your home physicians get detailed documentation from me.
 One unified medical picture rather than two disconnected ones.
+(How concierge care handles snowbird continuity in detail.)

 The kind of relationship this creates